Your Back and Abdominal Muscles

 Your Abdominal Muscles

-They contract and draw the upper body down toward the hips.
-The contraction of the abdominals produce a pressurized cavity that helps to relieve any weight that is put on the spine.
-This serves to protect the discs during a lift or with posture.
+They contract and draw your upper body down toward the hips.
+When you contract your abdominals, you produce a pressurized cavity that helps your to relieve any weight put on the spine.
+Doing the helps you to protect your discs during a lift or with most posture.